Why you should avoid overeating

-The first burp is a signal directly from your own body, saying, “that’s enough now.”
-Being conscious of your first burp allows you to eat the right amount food so you can feel better and look better.
+The first burp is a signal directly from your own body, saying, “that’s enough for now.”
+Being conscious of your first burp allows you to eat the amount food your body can digest so you can feel better and look better.

-Burping is a simple movement of air from the stomach up the esophagus.
-The first burp that comes after you have begun eating is rarely offensive in sound or smell (if it is, that is likely a sign of fermentation, indigestion or a result of drinking carbonated beverages with your meal).
-Because this first burp is so subtle and we have been taught that all burping is rude, many people have learned to ignore this important sign and will continue eating long after their stomachs have filled with food.
+Burping is a simple movement of air from the stomach.
+The first burp that comes after you have begun eating is rarely offensive in sound or odor (if it is, that is likely a sign of fermentation, indigestion or a result of drinking carbonated beverages with your meal).
+Because this first burp is so subtle and we have been taught that all burping is rude, many people have learned to suppress or ignor this important sign and will continue eating long after their stomachs are full.

 The first burp as an Ayurvedic tool for healthy weight

 Overeating causes weight gain.
-When you eat until the first burp, you give your body the exact amount of food it needs to function.
+When you stop eating before or at the first burp, you give your body the right amount of food it can digest.
 If you are used to eating too much in one sitting you may find that you still feel hungry at the first burp.
-Honor this message from your body anyway – in about two weeks or less your body will adjust to eating the right amount of food.
+Honor this message from your body anyway – in a few days to a few weeks you will adjust to eating the right amount of food.
 And because you are listening to your body, over time, you will lose excess weight that you have accumulated from overeating.
-This is not a crash diet, but a healthy way of eating that respects the limits of your body, resulting in steady, healthy weight loss and a more balanced state of being.
+This is not a diet, but a healthy way of eating that respects the condition of your body, resulting in steady, healthy weight loss and a more balanced state of being.

 Because few people understand the importance of the first burp, it’s very easy to ignore this sign.
 Here are five common issues that can get in the way of honoring your burp:

-A simple way to tune back in to your burp is to take three deep breaths before eating and commit to eating in a relaxing environment (no television, reading or phones to distract you and no intense conversations).
-This sets you up to eat at a moderate pace, chew until your food is liquid and truly appreciate each bite and what it is doing for your body.
+A simple way to tune back in to your burp is to take three slow deep breaths before eating and commit to eating in a relaxing environment (leave out television, reading or anything to distract you, especially intense conversations).
+This gives you the opportunity to eat at a moderate pace, chew until your food is no longer solid and truly appreciate each bite and the nourishment for your body.
 You may notice the burp the first time you eat in a balanced way or it could take a few meals.
 Your body will eventually relax and you’ll be able to notice this subtle and important signal.